 Vacancies

 The President shall appoint, subject to the approval of the Executive Board, replacements to fill vacancies on the Executive Board arising from removal, resignation or departure of the incumbent for any other reason.
 Upon approval by the NHSA Executive Board, the appointee shall fill the remainder of the term with full voting rights.
+The Secretary must notify the NHSA membership of the departing Executive board member by electronic means.
+The proposed appointment by the President along with the candidate(s) credentials must be sent to the Executive Board within 14 days of the incumbents’ departure or resignation.
+At the next scheduled monthly Executive Board meeting, the Executive Board will vote upon acceptance of the candidate and the appointee shall fill the remainder of the term with full voting rights.
+If the position is not filled within 60 days, the Secretary shall send out a notice that a nomination for the open position by any NHSA member.

+Temporary Vacancies on the Executive Board.
+In the event a Member of the Board is temporarily unable to serve in his/her elected or appointed capacity for an extended period of time, he/she may appoint —with the approval of the Executive Board — a temporary replacement to serve in a non-voting capacity for a maximum of three (3) consecutive months.

 Conflict of Interest

 As required per NH RSA 7:19II

-Each Director, prior to taking his position on the Board, and all present Directors shall submit in writing to the Chairman of the Board a list of all businesses or other organizations of which he is an officer, director, trustee, member, owner (either as a sole proprietor or partner), shareholder, employee or agent, with which the Corporation has, or might reasonably in the future enter into, a relationship or a transaction in which the Director would have conflicting interests.
-The Chairman of the Board shall become familiar with the statements of all Directors in order to guide his conduct should a conflict arise.
+Each Executive Board Member, prior to taking his/her position on the Board, and all present Executive Board Members shall submit yearly in writing to the President of the Association a list of all businesses or other organizations of which he/she is an officer, director, trustee, member, owner (either as a sole proprietor or partner), shareholder, employee or agent, with which the Corporation has, or might reasonably in the future enter into, a relationship or a transaction in which the Executive Board Member would have conflicting interests.
+The President of the Associationshall become familiar with the statements of all Executive Board Members in order to guide his/her conduct should a conflict arise.

-At such time as any matter comes before the Board in such a way as to give rise to a conflict of interest, the affected Director shall make known the potential conflict, whether disclosed by his written statement or not, and after answering any questions that might be asked him, shall withdraw from the meeting for so long as the matter shall continue under discussion.
-Should the matter be brought to a vote, neither the affected Director nor any other Director with a pecuniary benefit transaction with the Corporation shall vote on it.
+At such time as any matter comes before the Executive Board in such a way as to give rise to a conflict of interest, the affected Executive Board Member shall make known the potential conflict, whether disclosed by his/her written statement or not, and after answering any questions that might be asked him/her, shall withdraw from the meeting for so long as the matter shall continue under discussion.
+Should the matter be brought to a vote, neither the affected Executive Board Member nor any other Executive Board Member with a pecuniary benefit transaction with the Corporation shall vote on it.

-The Board will comply with all the requirements of New Hampshire law where conflicts of interest are involved, including but not limited to the requirements of a two-thirds vote where the financial benefit to the director or trustee is between $500 and $5,000 in a fiscal year, and to the requirement of a two-thirds vote and publication in the required newspaper where the financial benefit exceeds $5,000 in a fiscal year.
+The Executive Board will comply with all the requirements of New Hampshire law where conflicts of interest are involved, including but not limited to the requirements of a two-thirds vote where the financial benefit to the director or trustee is between $500 and $5,000 in a fiscal year, and to the requirement of a two-thirds vote and publication in the required newspaper where the financial benefit exceeds $5,000 in a fiscal year.
 The New Hampshire statutory requirements are incorporated into and made a part of this conflict policy.

 ARTICLE III PROGRAMS AND COMMITTEES